Eastern Television Network

-Eastern Television Network (ETN Somali TV) is a Somali private television channel.
+Eastern Television Network (ETN TV) is a Somali private television channel.

 Overview

 ETN was founded in 2005.
-Along with the Somali Broadcasting Corporation, it is one of two stations and with headquarters in Bosaso, the commercial capital of the northeastern Puntland region of Somalia.
+Along with the Somali Broadcasting Corporation, it is one of two stations with headquarters in Bosaso, the commercial capital of the northeastern Puntland region of Somalia.

 The channel also has a branch in Garowe.

 Programs

 Eastern Television Network airs programs six hours per day.

 Its broadcast schedule includes news, cultural, music and sports programming, as well as advertisements.